4teamwork/ftw.subsite/README.rst

 Compatibility
 -------------

-Plone 4.3 + Dexterity
+Plone 4.3 + Dexterity + Migration

 With ``ftw.subsite`` 2.x only the AT based Subsite content is replaced with a Dexterity based Subsite content + ftw.simplelayout default page.
 Thus the Subsite portlet column, column renderer and the teaser portlet are no longer used and will be removed with ``ftw.subsite`` 2.1.0.
 The ``ftw.subsite`` release 2.0.x will provide a inplace migration.
+Be aware only static text portlets and subsite teaser portlets will be migrated.
+You need to provide your own migration for other portlets.
+The subsite_view will be available in ``ftw.subsite`` 2.0.x and removed in 2.1.x.

 Note about versions: